OpenAPI-Qraft/openapi-qraft/packages/react-client/README.md

 ## Usage

-With the client set up, you can now use the generated hooks in your React components to fetch data, execute mutations, and more.
+With the client set up, you can now use the generated Hooks in your React Components to fetch data, execute mutations, and more.

 ### [useQuery 🔗](https://tanstack.com/query/latest/docs/framework/react/reference/useQuery)